clovisdanielcosta/api-criptomoedas/README.md

 ## :cloud: Deploy

   Was used GitHub.io to publish this page.
 IMPORTANT: As a browser extension will be needed to run this app you will only be able to see it in a DESKTOP device.

-Click on the link below to see it:
+  Follow the instructions in step 2 of section Installation in this README to install the extension needed BEFORE to click on the link below to see it:

   - [https://clovisdanielcosta.github.io/api-criptomoedas/](https://clovisdanielcosta.github.io/api-criptomoedas/)